-Thinking about buying a holiday home, in a part of country of your choosing, set in its own manicured grounds?
+Thinking about buying a holiday home, in a part of the country of your choosing, set in its own manicured grounds?
 Static caravans have been meeting the dreams of thousands of happy owners for many years.

 Before investing in such a home, however, what are some of the things it might be helpful to know in advance?

-- the price of a new static caravan is inflated by the need to pay VAT – something of a furore was caused within the industry in 2012, when the Chancellor threatened imposition of the tax at a rate of 20% but this was subsequently reduced to a more manageable 5%;
+Although static caravans generally hold their price very well, a second hand or pre-loved model is naturally cheaper than the same one new.
+The price of a new static caravan is inflated by the need to pay VAT – something of a furore was caused within the industry in 2012 when the Chancellor threatened imposition of the tax at a rate of 20% but this was subsequently reduced to a more manageable 5%.

-- perhaps one of the most important of these is the length of the lease – anything from 5 to 99 years – and may impose conditions relating to the maximum age of the static caravan you may keep on the pitch;
+Perhaps one of the most important of these is the length of the lease – anything from 5 to 99 years – and may impose conditions relating to the maximum age of the static caravan you may keep on the pitch.

-- other conditions may be designed to ensure that caravan owners treat neighbours with the respect and consideration they are due, for example, in terms of avoiding excessive noise and keeping the pitch and its surroundings neat and tidy;
+Other conditions may be designed to ensure that caravan owners treat neighbours with the respect and consideration they are due, for example, in terms of avoiding excessive noise and keeping the pitch and its surroundings neat and tidy.

 Other ongoing costs

-- in the case of bottled gas, you might want to ask whether this is supplied only by the park management or if it may be bought independently offsite;
+In the case of bottled gas, you might want to ask whether this is supplied only by the park management or if it may be bought independently offsite.

 Letting your holiday home